Expatria-Technologies/grblhal_2000_PrintNC/README.md

 https://www.pjrc.com/teensy/external_power.html

 GRBLHAL2000 has reverse polarity as well as over-current protection beyond 1A.
 This is important to consider when using external relays that draw a lot of current as this may overwhelm the capacity of the board.
-If you need to drive more than 250 mA through the auxillary and mist/coolant relay outputs, external relays are likley required.
+If you need to drive more than 250 mA through the auxillary and mist/coolant relay outputs, external relays are likely required.

 ### Stepper Drivers
 <img src="/readme_images/Stepper_Pins.jpg" width="300">